 Step (C) of the facility need methodology states: "The facility may apply to expand to meet the need established, [...] up to a maximum of 10 stations."
-As shown in the table above, based on the facility need methodology for dialysis stations, the number of stations needed is four stations, and the applicant proposes to add four new stations and, therefore, is consistent with the facility need determination for dialysis stations.
+As shown in the table above, based on the facility need methodology for dialysis stations, the number of stations needed is one station, and the applicant proposes to add one new station and, therefore, is consistent with the facility need determination for dialysis stations.